Learning extremal graphical structures in high dimensions: Additional numerical results

 \subsection{Simulation results for the Barabasi--Albert model in dimension $d=50$}

 The results of our experiments on the Barabasi--Albert model of dimension $d=50$ are presented in \cref{fig:d50}.
-The conclusions are similar to the 100-dimensional case: with neighborhood selection as base learner, the algorithm seems to have a consistent behavior as $k$ increases, as opposed to the graphical lasso case.
+The conclusions are similar to the 100-dimensional case: with neighborhood selection as base learner, \eglearn{} seems to have a consistent behavior as $k$ increases, as opposed to the graphical lasso case.
+With either oracle or MBIC tuning, this method moreover outperforms the others except for the minimum spanning tree when the underlying graph is indeed tree structured.